yarayasirr/car-analysis/README.md

-🚗 Car Data Analysis Dashboard (Power BI + Python)
+# 🚘 Car Data Analysis | Power BI + Python
-📊 Overview
-This project presents a comprehensive analysis of a high-end car dataset using Power BI for interactive data visualization and Python for data preprocessing and exploratory data analysis (EDA).
-The goal was to uncover key automotive insights across brands, engine types, fuel usage, and car performance metrics.

-🛠️ Tools & Technologies
-Power BI – for dashboard creation and visual storytelling

-Python (Pandas, Matplotlib, Seaborn) – for EDA and data cleaning
+A data-driven project that combines **Python** for exploratory data analysis (EDA) and **Power BI** for interactive visualizations.
+This project explores a dataset of luxury and performance cars to uncover insights about brand popularity, engine performance, fuel types, and top-speed vehicles.

+---

+## 📁 Project Files

-Jupyter Notebook – for preprocessing and Python visuals
+- `cars.ipynb` – Python notebook for data cleaning, analysis, and static visuals

-Data Source – Car specifications and performance dataset (including price, speed, engine, brand, fuel type)
+- `car_dashboard` – Power BI report/dashboard screenshots
+---

-📌 Key Insights
+## 🔍 Key Insights

-Brand Distribution: Nissan, Volkswagen, and Porsche dominate the dataset in terms of car count.
+- **Most Common Brands**: Nissan, Volkswagen, and Porsche dominate the dataset

-Sum of Prices: Total market value of the cars analyzed is 167 million.

-Fuel Type Trends: BMWs are predominantly petrol-based (870), with electric and hybrid models also present.

-Top Fastest Cars: Highlighted cars include Bugatti Chiron, Chiron Sport, and Bolide.

-Engine Performance: V8 engines lead in average total speed, followed by V6.

-Brand Comparison: BMW vs MERCEDES engine breakdown provided (I4, I6, Electric, etc.).
+- **Top Speed Leaders**: Bugatti models (Chiron, Chiron Sport, Bolide) are the fastest
+- **Engine Performance**: V8 engines have the highest average speed
+- **BMW Focus**: Includes a detailed breakdown of BMW fuel types (Petrol, Diesel, Hybrid, Electric)
+- **Brand Comparison**: Side-by-side engine distribution between BMW and Mercedes

+---

+## 📊 Tools & Technologies

+- **Python**: `pandas`, `matplotlib`, `seaborn` for data analysis and visualization
+- **Power BI**: for building the dashboard and interactive storytelling
+- **Jupyter Notebook**: for step-by-step data exploration

+---

+## 💡 Motivation

+This project was built to bridge **technical analysis** in Python with **business reporting** in Power BI.
+It demonstrates end-to-end skills from data preprocessing to delivering a polished dashboard.
+It was built as a final project during my intern training at Telecom We.

+---

-📌 Notes
+## 📌 Notes

-Visuals and data are intended for educational and portfolio purposes.
+- Data used is meant for educational and portfolio purposes

-This dashboard is read-only to preserve design and logic integ
+- The dashboard is view-only to preserve formatting and visuals